 Capital allows for inventory purchases, staff salaries, modern equipment, advertising and so much more.

-At some point in the lifespan of your company, you will probably need a loan to help achieve your goals.
+At some point in the lifespan of your company, you may need a loan to help achieve your goals.

 One of the ways to get the capital you need is through the Small Business Administration which encourages other lending institutions to fund small businesses.